Skip to main content

 Published Wednesday 21 February, 2024

-The event starts at 9:30 am and is open to anyone, including schools, groups, businesses and individuals.
+The event started at 9:30 am and was open to anyone, including schools, groups, businesses and individuals.

-All planting equipment will be provided, but people are being asked to bring their own gloves and wear appropriate footwear.
+All planting equipment was provided, but people were asked to bring their own gloves and wear appropriate footwear.

-These trees are the first of more than 15,000 that the council plan to plant over the next two years, thanks to a government grant of £273,400.
+Those trees were the first of more than 15,000 that the council plan to plant over the next two years, thanks to a government grant of £273,400.

 The Forestry Commission’s Local Authority Tree Fund aims to restore trees to areas impacted by disease and habitat loss, caused by both natural processes and human activity.